US STOCKS-Wall St gains 1 pct, lifted by gold, earnings and data

 Inflation data, which reinforced expectations that the Federal Reserve will keep its stimulus plan in place, added to bullish sentiment.

 The price of gold jumped 1 percent after its record daily drop in dollar terms on Monday.
 The SPDR Gold Shares ETF , which fell 8.8 percent on record volume Monday, rose 1.1 percent to $132.80.
-The S&P 500 materials index climbed 1.9 percent, leading the benchmark S&P 500 higher.
+The S&P 500 materials index climbed 1.9 percent, leading the index higher.

 The market's advance followed the S&P 500's drop of more than 2 percent drop on Monday, giving the index its worst one-day percentage loss since Nov.
 7. The S&P 500 is up 10.4 percent since the start of the year after enjoying a strong first-quarter run, partly as a result of the Fed's continued stimulus efforts.